tmtxt/tmtxt.github.com/_drafts/2024-09-16-optimize-a-recursive-problem.md

 For the above example, the solution can be explained like this
 - Start with `count(4)`
-- We can climb 1 or 2 steps each time, that means we need the total ways is the sum of climb 1 or 2 steps, or `count(4) = count(4-2) + count(4-1) = count(2) + count(3)`
+- We can climb `1` or `2` steps each time, that means the total ways is the sum of climb `1` or `2` steps, or `count(4) = count(4-2) + count(4-1) = count(2) + count(3)`
-- Repeat the same problem with a smaller number until there is no more step to climb
+- Repeat the same problem with the smaller numbers until there is no more step to climb

 ![Climb 1](/files/2024-09-16-optimize-a-recursive-problem/climb2.png)